-As a member of NCPG, WLA and NASPL the Texas Lottery actively supports the Responsible Gaming initiatives of these organizations.
-Since 2004, the Texas Lottery has participated in the annual Problem Gambling Awareness Month campaign, a grassroots public awareness and outreach effort of the NCPG.
+As a member of NCPG, WLA and NASPL the Texas Lottery actively supports the Responsible Gambling initiatives of these organizations.
+Since 2004, the Texas Lottery has participated in the annual Problem Gambling Awareness Month campaign, a grassroots public awareness and outreach effort of the NCPG conducted every March.
 The goal of this campaign is to educate the general public and health care professionals about problem gambling and raise awareness about the help that is available both locally and nationally.
-During the campaign, the agency implements extensive education and awareness communications to retailers, agency and vendor employees, and players via social media, website, app, retailer terminal and agency publications.
+During the campaign, the agency implements extensive education and awareness communications to retailers, agency and vendor employees, and players via social media, website and app banners, electronic displays at retail, posters at vendor field offices and lottery claim centers, retailer terminal messages, weekly employee emails and agency publications.

 In partnership with NCPG and McGill University's International Centre for Youth Gambling Problems and High-Risk Behaviors, the Texas Lottery also participates in the annual holiday "Gift Responsibly" campaign reminding consumers that lottery is not intended for anyone under 18 years old.
 The agency's awareness efforts incorporate general-public messages via social media, website and app banners, and in-store electronic displays and numerous retailer and employee communications throughout November and December.
 The 2018 campaign, "Gift Responsibly.
 Lottery tickets aren't child's play.", expanded its message to include some risks of underage play.

-In 2014, the agency expanded its focus on Responsible Gaming by leveraging training resources (video training and print education materials) developed by NCPG and NASPL to provide dedicated training to its entire customer support team.
-In 2017, the agency produced a new employee training video that was a finalist in the 2017 NASPL awards competition and continues as the key element of annual employee training.
-These training tools have also been incorporated into retailer classroom training and training materials for lottery sales representatives employed by the lottery operator and employees of the contracted advertising agency.
-The training focuses on identifying the signs of problem gambling along with critical helpline and counseling resources to combat problem gambling.
+In 2014, the agency expanded its focus on Responsible Gambling by leveraging training resources (video training and print education materials) developed by NCPG and NASPL to provide dedicated training to its entire customer support team.
+In 2017, the agency produced a new employee training video that was a finalist in the 2017 NASPL awards competition and continues to be used for employee training.
+In the summer of 2019, NASPL provided an updated training video which was incorporated as the key element NATIONAL COUNCIL ON PROBLEM GAMBLING CONFIDENTIAL HELPLINE 24/7 - TEXT OR CALL of Customer Contact Employee classroom training for agency and vendor employees who may have contact with players.
+The training 300-522-4700 also includes other interested employees.
+Participants include lottery TXLOTTERY.ORG/PLAYRESPONSIBLY sales representatives and staff of the advertising agency, Retailer Services, Enforcement, Claims Centers, Promotions and Governmental Affairs.
+The video also was added as a resource on the agency's website Retailers page and to new retailer classroom training.
+The training focuses on increased awareness of the signs of problem gambling and how to have a conversation, along with critical helpline and counseling resources for information and treatment of problem gambling.

 In addition, the Texas Lottery produces and maintains distribution of a PLAY RESPONSIBLY pamphlet available in English and Spanish at Texas Lottery retail locations, the agency's 16 statewide claim centers and on the agency website and app.
 The pamphlet contains information about problem gambling and resources for obtaining assistance.